 Adjustments to the Travel Budget

 The biggest budget breaker were the guided tours.
 But even still, I’d recommend them, especially if you pair them with very low costs on activities elsewhere in your itinerary.
-As a solo traveler, I found the guided tours to be comparable with the cost of doing it solo.
+As a solo traveler, I found the guided tours to be comparable (or even cheaper) to the cost of doing it solo.

 That said, if you’re traveling with at least one other person, it may be more cost effective to rent a car rather than paying for multiple people to take the tour.
 The larger the group, the larger the savings.